rosalg/projects/README.md

 2. Coin

 This project is made up of the Assets, Packages, and Project Settings folders.
 The game, titled Coin, is a single-player puzzle app developed using C# and Unity2D that has mirror reflections of the sprite that both move when one moves, but are faced with a different set of obstacles.
 The player must get both sprites to an exit at the same time.
-This game is in the midst of development, containing 10 levels, a self-made soundtrack, and self-made artwork.
-The goal for initial release is 30 levels.
+This game is in the midst of development, containing 45 levels, a self-made soundtrack, and self-made artwork.

 The Assets folder contain self-describing folders, as well as scripts for the game in C#.
 The scripts are labelled to correspond with what each script manages.
 The only script I did NOT make myself was the CharacterController2D, however I made modifications of my own